'contrée' cf 'pays'

 Helen,

-the French is the origin language here - ‘ contrée ‘ is somewhat synonymous but not identical to ‘ pays ‘.
-Just as in English, there is rarely ever just 1 word for anything.
+the French is the origin language here - ‘ contrée ‘ can be synonymous with, but is not identical to ‘ pays ‘.

 https://dictionnaire.lerobert.com/definition/contree